Chairman, Secure Technology Alliance Board of Directors

-Manager, Conference Services
+Director, Conference Services

-Jaclyn Sauvé is currently the Manager of Conference Services for the Secure Technology Alliance and U.S. Payments Forum, leading the logistic support team responsible for all conference operations.
+Jaclyn Sauvé is currently the Director of Conference Services for the Secure Technology Alliance and U.S. Payments Forum, leading the logistic support team responsible for all conference operations.
 In addition, Jaci supports each conference program committee as a speaker liaison and the Sales and Marketing staff by managing all Exhibitor and Sponsor communications.

 Before joining the Secure Technology Alliance in 2011, Jaci worked for 14 years in a diverse range of positions, including Director of Field Sales Administration & Division Event Planner at Scholastic Inc., Database Administrator / Event Coordinator / Marketing Assistant at Eschenbach Optik and Multimedia Coordinator at Danbury Hospital.